williamchange/b3dsdf/README.md

 ## Installation

-The easiest way to install the add is to download the latest release zip file from the [release page](https://github.com/williamchange/b3dsdf/releases) and install as normal.
+The easiest way to install the add-on is to download the latest release zip file from the [release page](https://github.com/williamchange/b3dsdf/releases) and install as normal.
 There's no need to unzip before installing.

 You might have to restart Blender for changes to take effect after installing / uninstalling.